capitolwatch/neo/TUTORIAL.md

 # Getting Started with NEO

 Warning!
-This tutorial a very rough draft!
+This tutorial is a very rough draft!

 **Installing**